leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 [ PNG - 0015 ]
 ^ close up of 0014 for the start of 4px flashes - rep 1.

-2. Find the timepoints for when individual flash stimuli start and stop.
+2. <b>Find the timepoints for when individual flash stimuli start and stop. </b>

 `start_flash_idxs` is then generated that contains the timepoints within the range of the flash repetitions where the difference in frame position is >0 - this happens whenever a flash starts.
 These indices are then used to extract the frame data and voltage data per flash.
 For each flash, the data extracted includes 1000 datapoints before the flash starts until 6000 datapoints after the flash starts.
 As of July 2025, both the 4 and 6 pixel flashes are presented for 160ms then have a 440ms interval before the next flash starts.
 160+440 = 600ms = ~6000 datapoints.
 So, the data extracted includes 1000 datapoints before the flash starts until just before the next flash starts.
 The timeseries of frame data is stored within the array `data_frame` of size [n_reps, 7000], the median-subtracted voltage data is stored in the array `data_flash` of size [n_reps, 7000] and the raw voltage data is stored in the array `data_flash_raw` of size [n_reps, 7000].